What Is a Runner's Knee?

 Prevention

-There are a number of ways to lower your chance of acquiring patellofemoral pain syndrome (PFPS), sometimes known as running knee.
-Among these actions are a few of these:
+There are a number of ways to lower your chance of acquiring patellofemoral pain syndrome (PFPS), sometimes known as a running knee.
+Among these actions are these:

 - Proper footwear: When running or engaging in other high-impact activities, wearing shoes with sufficient support, cushioning, and shock absorption can lessen the strain on the knee joint.